 The Village of Golf is committed to supplying clean, safe water to its residents and commercial users.
 The Water Department is responsible for maintenance and operation of the Golf water system including water main repairs, leak location, meters and meter reading, inspections, J.U.L.I.E. location service, hydrant maintenance, and water sampling and testing.
 The Village of Golf maintains approximately 3.4 miles of water system supplying over 20 million gallons of water annually.
 Water is purchased from the Village of Glenview which in turn purchases its water from the Village of Wilmette which has its own water purification plant on Lake Michigan.
-To learn more about our water please use the following link to get our latest Water Quality Report: Village Water Quality Report 2021
+The Village of Golf has available upon request this year's Consumer Confidence Report (CCR).
+The CCR includes basic information on the source of your drinking water, the levels of any contaminants that were detected during 2021, and compliance with other drinking water rules, as well as some educational materials.
+To obtain a copy of the report, please pick one up at Village Hall located at 1 Briar Road or use the following link to get our latest Water Quality Report: Village Water Quality Report 2021

 Village meter readings and billings are done quarterly.
 As the Golf residents are billed quarterly, the Village pays for the water up to 90 days prior to the receipt of the funds from its residents.
 This makes it essential that the resident’s water bills are paid promptly after issuance.
 There is a $25 charge that is assessed on unpaid water bills 45 days after the invoice date.
 If the bill remains unpaid as of 60 days from invoice date, an additional $25 may be assessed and interest will accrue at 1% per month.
 Water bills may be paid by mail to the Village Hall but the easiest way to pay is to sign up for auto-debit by downloading the form from the "Forms" page on this website and submitting it to our Village Administrator.
 There is no extra fee for this service.